 TAG, I/O point definition.

-TAG's are the way the AFSM is communicating with the I/O pins and TAG's have to be used in all predefined functions for the finite state machine.
+NOTE: TAG's are the way the AFSM is communicating with the I/O pins and TAG's have to be used in all predefined functions for the finite state machine.
 For every TAG a controlmodule is defined in the AFSM.
 Once the TAG is defined you can use it all over the AFSM software.
 Infact, after the definition of the TAG, it is possible to present the I/O in the serial monitor and also on HMI (the AFSM Windows 10 debugger).
 It is also possible to trend the TAG in the HMI plotter and if needed; writen to the database (without extra coding!).

 As you can see, with the configurator you can define all predefined I/O types of the AFSM.
-Specials are the ultrasonics, 2 Digital pins have to be coupled and for the temperature sensors, the DS18B20 is supported via just one PWM pin.
-In general the working of the configuration; input a TAG name for the I/O point in the text field located under the specific I/O type and press the "Add" button.
+Specials are the ultrasonics, 2 Digital pins have to be coupled.
+For the temperature sensors, the DS18B20 is supported via just one PWM pin.
+In general the working of the configuration; put a TAG name for the I/O point in the text field located under the specific I/O type and press the "Add" button.
 Then goto the outer left listbox with the arduino Pins and drag/drop the specif pin on the TAG.
 For the ultrasonic you have to drag/drop 2 pins on the TAG (one for the trigger pin and one for the echo pin).
 As already mentioned, when defining a temperature sensor, just one pin has to be dropped on the first sensor.
 When defining another temperature sensor, the same pin will be used, the pin will be added automatically.
 Typical for DS18B20 sensors.

 When an arduino pin is dragged from the pin list and dropped on the TAG, the pin is not longer available in the pin list and cannot be used for another TAG.
 To remove a TAG from the I/O list, simply right click on the TAG; a popup is presented with the question to remove the TAG.
 After removing, the pin will be available again in het pin list box.
 Be aware; there is not a check on the presence of the removed TAG in UserFiniteStateMachine.h (maybe from version2.6).